-While it may seem like all students drink, on any given night, many students choose to go out without drinking.
+While it may seem like all students drink, on any given night, many students choose not to drink.
 The following are the most common reasons for not drinking cited by Princeton undergraduates in surveys and anecdotally:

 - Don’t need to drink to have a good time.
-Students have fun without drinking in a variety of ways-- whether at the Street or not.
+Students have fun without drinking in a variety of ways.
 Alcohol shouldn't become the only signal for “it’s time to have fun.”

 - Not wanting alcohol to affect schoolwork.
 A night of hard drinking can have effects for 3-5 days later, which could influence your performance throughout the week.
 It can be particularly hard to get quality work done on Sunday after a weekend full of drinking.

 - Simply don't feel like it.
 Even if you drink regularly, it’s healthy to choose not to drink on occasion.